Paper Thickness and Weight Explained

 |200gsm||175mic||Heavyweight leaflet paper|

 |400gsm||380mic||Thick business cardboard|

-As you can see, we’ve focused on metric units of measure but there are imperial equivalents.
+As you can see, we’ve focused on metric units of measure here, but there are imperial equivalents.
 American paperweights are calculated in pounds (lbs) based on different types or categories of paper (Bond, Text, Book, Cover, Index and Tag).
-Paper thickness can also be measured in ‘thou’ (1/1000 of an inch) and with 4 inches being equal to 101.6mm a simple way to convert either way is to work on approximately 4 thou per 100 microns.
+Paper thickness can also be measured in ‘thou’ (1/1000 of an inch); with 4 inches being equal to 101.6mm, a simple way to convert is to work on approximately 4 thou per 100 microns.

 Hopefully that’s helped to unravel some paper-related mysteries for you?
 Should you have any further questions, or would like to discuss an upcoming print project, don’t hesitate to call us on 01444 236204 or drop us a line – we’d love to chat!